 I added wood, so I didn't need to strip the paint.

 I went double high.
 I attached a piece of plywood the same height and width as the baseboard into the studs.

 *You can also use an adhesive if this is a permanent project.

 I cut 4mm plywood and 'wood glued and screwed it' over the baseboard using self countersinking wood screws.

 Fill in the holes with wood putty and sand.

-I screwed on a decorative cap and caulked everything with a paintable caulk.
+I screwed on a decorative cap and caulked the baseboards with a paintable caulk.